Founded by Stanford, Harvard, and UC Berkeley researchers, Echelon Scholars helps high school students conduct world-class mentored research.

 Yet the data reveals a gap between participation and impact.
 Roughly 200,000 U.S. high school students engage in some form of research each year, but there are only ~12,000 Ivy League seats available.
 Most high school research never reaches a level advanced enough to prepare students for academia, industry, or admission to the world’s most selective universities.

-At Echelon Scholars, our founders experienced this firsthand.
+At Echelon Scholars, our founders experienced the value of high-ROI research opportunities firsthand.
 As high school students, they stood out by publishing their work in postgraduate-level, peer-reviewed journals —a standard of excellence rarely achieved at the high school level.
 This approach not only set them apart in the admissions process, but also gave them the academic credibility and research foundation that helped them succeed at institutions like Harvard, Stanford, and UC Berkeley.

 ACM International Conference on Software and Computer Applications